bbaga/github-scheduled-reminder-app/docs/sources.md

 ## Filters

 ### Draft-filter
-This filter will remove the draft PRs from the report by default.
-If the PR hasn't been updated in 90 days, it will appear in the reports again.
+This filter will remove the draft PRs from the report.
+By default this filter will expire never expire.

 ```yaml
 filters: